kehantan/labbook/docs/protein/expression.rst

 Protein expression
 ==================

 **Objective:** To culture bacteria that will express the target recombinant protein.

-* Approximate time for total procedure: 10 hrs

 Section 1 - Preparation and small scale culture
 -----------------------------------------------